tadd/gnome-wayland-fix-window-op.so/README.md

 Unfortunately, `gdk_window_raise` is the only function we can fix at this time, but we plan to fix others using the same mechanism.

-## Requirement
+## Requirements

-GNOME extension [Activate Window by Title](https://extensions.gnome.org/extension/5021/activate-window-by-title/) needs to be installed.
+GNOME extension [Activate Window By Title](https://extensions.gnome.org/extension/5021/activate-window-by-title/) needs to be installed.